microsoft/LabanotationSuite/GestureAuthoringTools/KinectReader/README.md

 # **KinectReader User Manual**

 ## Introduction
-The Kinect Reader captures Kinect body tracking sequences and optionally audio/video.
-Capture sessions are suitable for conversion to Laban notion using the pyHumanObserver Kinect-to-Laban notation converter and for playback and breaking into segments using the Kinect Capture Editor.
+The KinectReader tool is provided as a Windows binary application that uses a Kinect sensor to capture upper-torso human gestures as body movement tracking sequences and optionally audio/video.
+Captured gestures can be edited using the KinectCaptureEditor application and are suitable for conversion to Labanotation using the LabanEditor application.
-## System Requirements
+## Tested System Hardware and Software
 - Microsoft Windows 10, 64-bit
-- Kinect Sensor v2 for Windows
+- Microsoft Kinect Sensor v2 for Windows
-- Kinect SDK v2.0 or newer for Kinect Sensor v2 *(Downloadable at https://www.microsoft.com/en-us/download/details.aspx?id=44561)*
+- Microsoft Kinect SDK v2.0 or newer for Kinect Sensor v2 *(https://www.microsoft.com/en-us/download/details.aspx?id=44561)*
-- OpenCV Version 3.4.3 for Windows *(Downloadable at https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.3/opencv-3.4.3-vc14_vc15.exe/download)*
+- OpenCV Version 3.4.3 for Windows *(https://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.4.3/opencv-3.4.3-vc14_vc15.exe/download)*
+- Microsoft Visual C++ Runtime Library *(https://aka.ms/vs/16/release/vc_redist.x64.exe)*

 ## Installation
-- Copy the Kinect Reader folder to a convenient application folder.
+Download the entire KinectReader folder to your local machine
-- Edit the file KinectReader.ini and set the DataDir property to a directory where the capture session data will be written.
+- If needed, edit the file KinectReader.ini and set the DataDir property to a folder where the capture session data will be written.
 See **INI File** section below
 - Locate and place a copy of the OpenCV file **opencv_world343.dll** into the application folder, or add the existing location to your system's **Path** using Windows' **Advanced System Properties** control panel to set an **Environment Variable**.

 ## Example Use
-The user wishes to create a set of reference poses with associated audio and video.
+The user wishes to create a set of reference gestures with associated audio and video.
-- Launch the Kinect Reader app.
+- Launch the KinectReader app.
 - From the drop-down control on the right, select Record Audio & Video.
 - Click on Start Capture.
 - Perform each gesture and vocally name the gesture.